Nondual IFS

 From the perspective of open awareness, or Self, multiplicity is not a problem but a reflection of the inherent richness of our being.
 Self embraces all parts with love, recognizing its inseparable connection to them.
 As parts release their belief in separateness, they naturally align with the greater flow of the whole.
 In this way, awakening to oneness through Self-leadership allows us to perceive the underlying wholeness that pervades diversity.
 All multiplicity arises from and ultimately returns to the same source.

-Nonduality, then, forms the foundation of inner healing modalities like IFS.
+Nonduality is not therapy.
+IFS is therapy.
+Nonduality forms the foundation of inner healing modalities like IFS.
 By welcoming and integrating our inner diversity, we affirm the oneness that shines through it.
 Healing occurs as we dissolve the sense of separation, revealing the inherent connection that unites all parts.
 Diversity is not a contradiction of unity; it is an expression of it.
 The many arise from and return to the one.

 What is nondual IFS?